Series: Mercury Pack #4

-I received Echoes of Fire by Suzanne Wright from the publisher via NetGalley in exchange for a honest and unbiased review and critique from
+I received Echoes of Fire by Suzanne Wright from the publisher via NetGalley in exchange for a honest and unbiased review.

 My last experience with a Suzanne Wright paranormal romance, especially ones featuring the Mercury Pack or the Phoenix wolves, I semi-vowed to steer clear of them until I was sure that I wasn’t going to get the same regurgitated storyline that I had encountered before.
 Surprising, the hiatus I took from Wright’s writing was the refresher I needed because I found myself very much enjoying Echoes of Fire.